ghndrx/terraform/terraform-notes.md

 ### How to prevent configuration drift?
 * Immutable infrastructure, always create and destroy, never update, Blue/Green deployment strategy
     * Servers are never modified after they're deployed
-    * Instead of updating existing servers, you deploy new servers with the updates using AMI, GCP Templates, etc.
+    * Instead of updating existing servers, you deploy new servers with the updates using AMI, Compute Images, etc.
         * AMI - Amazon Machine Image
-        * GCP Templates - Google Cloud Platform Templates
+        * Compute Image - Google Cloud Platform
     * This approach is more reliable and secure
     * This approach is more scalable
 * Using GitOps to version control IaC, and peer review every single pull request change before applying them